 Escrow Management Hat

 Many years ago an escrow involved several pages of contract term and escrow details, with one or two loan options, usually a general home inspection, and a standard 30-day closing period.
-Transactions today are far more involved, including over hundreds of pages of contract and escrow documents, a myriad of inspection reports and repair estimates before removing contingencies.
+Transactions today are far more involved, including hundreds of pages of contract and escrow documents, a myriad of inspection reports, and repair estimates before removing contingencies.

 Time Management Hat